fredm23579/travel-tales-exchange/README.md

 ## Description

 The travel-tales-exchange blog is a dynamic web application allowing users to share and comment on blog posts.
 It provides a platform for users to express their thoughts, opinions, and share information in a blog format.
-Built with a focus on user interaction and ease of use, Ensemble Blog offers a clean and responsive interface for a seamless blogging experience.
+Built with a focus on user interaction and ease of use, the blog offers a clean and responsive interface for a seamless blogging experience.

 ## Live Demo